-Many thanks to SWLing Post contributor, Mike Ladd with SDRplay, who shares the following guest post:
+Many thanks to SWLing Post contributor, Carlos Latuff, who writes:

 Antenna I use: Megaloop FX from Bonito.
 In an Inverted delta loop configuration pointed N/E-S/W. Any good antenna placed outdoors should be fine.
 It’s all about the SNR, not your S-meter reading. https://www.bonito.net/hamradio/en/mega-loop-fx/